This post about food sensitivity tests contains affiliate links.

 Limitations to Food Sensitivity Tests

 While I encourage everyone who believes they have a food sensitivity to purchase a food sensitivity test, I recommend you proceed cautiously optimistic.
-The verdict is still out whether such tests are 100 percent accurate.
+As discussed, the verdict is still out whether such tests are 100 percent accurate.
 Tests can come back with a wide array of possible trigger foods, causing you much anxiety as you try to figure out what to eat.

-However, knowledge is power.
-I believe these tests should be used as a starting point on your journey to figure out what ails you.
+I believe these food sensitivity tests should be used as a starting point on your journey to figure out what ails you.
 You are your best scientist.
 I believe we will all be better off if we stop relying on our doctors, who have little-to-no nutrition education, to fix us.
 You have the power to heal your body, put your chronic symptoms to rest, and possibly reverse disease in your body.

 How Should Food Sensitivity Tests Be Used?